“Glue plastic? What You Need To Know About Gluing Plastics.”

 Once a poly-plastic (or other poly) has been primed, all plastics are treated the same and you will get a superb repair with any plastic.

 For plastics, acrylic plastics (plexiglass), poly-plastics, co-polymers and polymers use the following steps, starting with step 3..
 If the material is a polymer, co-polymer, or a polyolefin use the Poly-Bonding Poly Process TM (BPP) (patented) described below.
 Don’t glue plastic, bond plastic.

 The Bonding Poly Process™ for poly-plastics and other polymers begins at step 1.
-The process for acrylics and resin plastics begins with step 3.
+The process for acrylic plastics and resin plastics begins with step 3.

 - Begin by saturating both edges or surfaces* of the poly item to be repaired/bonded with the Poly Prep.

 - Spray one edge/surface of the polymer or plastic with our solvent based AA.

 - Warm both edges with a heat gun or hair dryer for 20 to 30 seconds (about degrees Fahrenheit.
 Warm not hot.)